LN-Zap/bitcoin-blended-fee-estimator/README.md

 This application uses two APIs to get fee estimates for Bitcoin transactions:

-- [**mempool.space API**](https://mempool.space/docs/api/rest): This API is used to get mempool-based fee estimates for upcoming blocks.
-The application fetches the fastestFee, halfHourFee, hourFee, economyFee, and minimumFee from the mempool.space API and uses these estimates to calculate the fee for upcoming blocks.
+- [**Mempool API**](https://github.com/mempool/mempool): This API is used to get mempool-based fee estimates for upcoming blocks.
+The application fetches the fastestFee, halfHourFee, hourFee, economyFee, and minimumFee from the Mempool API and uses these estimates to calculate the fee for upcoming blocks.

 - [**Esplora API**](https://github.com/Blockstream/esplora/blob/master/API.md): This API is used to get history-based fee estimates for further future blocks.
-The application fetches the fee estimates from the Esplora API (which gets its data from bitcoind) and adds them to the fee estimates if they are lower than the lowest fee estimate from the mempool.space API.
+The application fetches fee estimates from the Esplora API (which gets its data from bitcoind) and adds them to the fee estimates if they are lower than the lowest fee estimate from the Mempool API.

 Fee estimates are multipled by a configurable multiplier (1 by default) to allow a more conservative or aggressive approach, and cached for a configurable amount of time (15 seconds by default).